 Armed helicopters have purposely not been mentioned so far.
 They are special weapons that in some ways seem to compete with tactical air and therefore deserve special treatment.
 Important interservice issues have emerged over the differences between close air support provided by the Air Force and direct fire support delivered by Army helicopters.
 Close air support projects airpower onto the land; helicopter gunships extend land power into the air.
-The difference between the two statements is meaningful and underlies an organizational conflict of interest between the Army and the Air Force.
-Whether armed helicopters can survive in other than Vietnam-type environments is for others to debate.

-From the perspective of a battalion commander in Vietnam, the issue is seen solely as a question of the relative effectiveness of these two methods of fire support.
+The difference between the two statements is meaningful and underlies an From the perspective of a battalion commander in Vietnam, the issue is seen solely as a question of the relative effectiveness of these two methods of fire support.
 Strikes by tactical fighters are favored for heavy preparatory fires, and, as a rule, the closer a target is to friendly troops, the less efficient is the use of air strikes.
 The converse applies to helicopters as they are currently configured.
 Gunships are lightly armed and are therefore relatively inefficient when used in preparatory fires.
 On the other hand, the lighter fire delivered from the stable-even stationary-gun platform provided by the helicopter permits its use in a variety of situations requiring continuous and highly discriminate fire.